Cyberbot777/prompt-fractal/README.md

 # 🌌 Prompt Fractal

-**Recursive Prompt Optimization Agent — Refines, Simplifies, and Self-Evolves Prompts through Iterative LLM Self-Prompting Loops**
+**Recursive Prompt Optimization Project — Featuring Iris, a Self-Reflective Prompt Agent**

 ---

 ## Overview

-**Prompt Fractal** is an advanced AI agent designed to automatically optimize, clarify, and refine prompts for large language models (LLMs) using recursive, self-referential prompting loops.
+**Prompt Fractal** is an advanced AI project designed to automatically optimize, clarify, and refine prompts for large language models (LLMs) using recursive, self-referential prompting loops.

+At its core is **Iris** — the self-reflective prompt optimization agent within Prompt Fractal.

-It performs prompt self-improvement by:
+Iris performs prompt self-improvement by:
 - Analyzing a given prompt’s clarity, length, and effectiveness.
 - Suggesting targeted improvements.
 - Iteratively rewriting the prompt for maximum precision and minimal ambiguity.